blockprotocol/blockprotocol/rfcs/text/0352-graph-type-system.md

 Across the domains, data will vary to the point that it's completely infeasible to define one perfect description of it (an _ontology_), there will simply be too much disagreement about what a certain "thing" looks like, i.e. there will be a lack of consensus.
 It's also worth mentioning that this is not just due to differences in domains, but also in data-quality, where misconfigured data must still be _able_ to be represented in the system, which is a lot less likely with one global view of the world.

 As such, the key identified benefit of this type system is that _continues_ to allow for **partial-consensus**, where different domains can create and utilise different subsets of the wider ecosystem.
-It allows for **divergence** of definitions of "things" (Bob can define "Person" differently to Alice), but _encourages_ **gradual convergence** through reusability and further standardisation.
+It allows for **divergence** of definitions of "things" (Bob can define "Person" differently to Alice), but _encourages_ **gradual convergence** through reusability and further standardization.

 #### Reusability